Soft Vegan Cinnamon Swirl Bread

 For fresh breakfast bread, refrigerate after shaping and bake in the morning.
 The slow rise develops even more flavor.

-Easy Vegan Cinnamon Raisin Sourdough Bread Recipe Pin it
+Easy Vegan Cinnamon Raisin Sourdough Bread Recipe Save

 Easy Vegan Cinnamon Raisin Sourdough Bread Recipe | bakeitgood.com